As of June 23, 2020, the Toledo Museum of Art is back open to the public with adjusted hours of operation.

 Do I need to reserve a museum pass in advance to visit TMA?

-Yes.
-Admission to TMA is still free but both members and nonmembers are asked to reserve a museum pass in advance at tickets.toledomuseum.org in order to enter the Museum.
+No. Admission to TMA is still free but both members and nonmembers are asked to register at the Information Desk in Herrick Lobby or the Glass Pavilion when they arrived at the Museum.
 This will help keep crowds at a safe capacity and encourage social distancing.

 Are visitors required to wear face coverings?